tkhrk1010/sls/README.md

     ※ confirm .env is added in .gitignore

+5.  change container_name: serverless-your-project-name in docker-compose.yml

-5.  execute "$make build" and "$make up"
+6.  execute "$make build" and "$make up"

     container: "serverless" will be built and start

-6. go back to the project directory, use sls command
+7. go back to the project directory, use sls command

     ex)
     $ docker container exec serverless sls -v